-Prosecutors for the Student Court and All-University Court will be appointed by the Vice President for Student Affairs.
+The Vice President for Student Engagement and Campus Life will appoint prosecutors for the Student Court and All-University Court.
 Prosecutors may include faculty, staff and/or students.
-Students appointed by the Vice President for Student Affairs must have been in full-time attendance at the University for at least one full semester prior to their appointment, must have a clear conduct record with the Office of Student Affairs, and must have and maintain a cumulative and semester grade-point average of at least 2.5.
+Students appointed by the Vice President for Student Engagement and Campus Life must have been in full-time attendance at the University for at least one full semester prior to their appointment, must have a clear conduct record with the Office of Student Engagement and Campus Life, and must have and maintain a cumulative and semester grade point average of at least 2.5.